Zenome84/opmed_ai/README.md

 The solution notes that the number of permutations to explore is too large, and instead find ways to reduce the problem so that it can be solved with less complexity.
-The notebook explores upper-bound and lower-bound approximations for the cost, explaining the reasons behind these and then proceeds to implement an approach to arrive at a best, although not proveable, solution.
+The notebook explores upper-bound and lower-bound approximations for the cost, explaining the reasons behind these and then proceeds to implement an approach to arrive at a best, although not proveably so, solution.
 The solution found is, however, very close to the lower-bound.